Study Kick-off and Budget Development

 Preparation of Study Budget follows many of the same Federal regulations and University policies as budgets prepared for submission to government agencies, for example budgeting effort, ensuring expenses are allowable, allocable and reasonable, and application of the appropriate Facilities and Administrative (F&A) rates.

 Department study teams initiate the Clinical Trial Study Budget process via submission of required documents to the CT RMG intake process.

 The Kickoff Meeting includes all members of the study team, especially the Principal Investigator.
-At the meeting, attendees review the budget and payment schedule, and identify timelines and issues early in the process to avoid unnecessary delays.
+At the meeting, attendees review the coverage analysis (if applicable), budget and payment schedule, and identify timelines and issues early in the process to avoid unnecessary delays.
 Study Budgets require a team effort and the Kickoff Meeting serves as a key step in the process.

 How to request a KO meeting